R3dTr4p/reuniq/README.md

 ## TL;DR (the command I usually use)

 If you don’t want to read everything, here’s a solid default that works great for big lists.
-Use the preset flag for brevity:
+Use the preset flag for brevity (defaults to host scope):

 ```bash
 # Preset alias (same behavior as the long form below)